EveryOneIsGross/MarketAgents/simAGENT_designdoc.md

 ### Decision Making

-The Sim makes decisions based on its current needs, mood, and environment.
+The perSim makes decisions based on its current needs, mood, and environment.
 The decision-making process involves:

 1. Assessing the lowest need
 2. Identifying items in the house that can address that need